Shady Acres Real Estate Guide

-Development started sometime in the 1920s.
-Back when the Shadyacres Investment Company purchased 100 acres from the Henry Reinermann Original Grant.
-The land was subdivided into one-acre lots and smaller parcels.
-At the time, Shady Acres was advertised as a close-in area with oversized lots.
+The development of the area began sometime in the 1920s.
+When Shadyacres Investment Company bought 100 acres from the Henry Reinermann Original Grant.
+The land of Shady Acres was split up into once-acre lots.
+During that time, the area was broadcasted as a close-in area with oversized lots.

-In the 1930s, oil was discovered in a neighboring area.
-Workers from the Eureka Oil Field moved into the surrounding neighborhoods, and a rail station was also built.
+In the neighboring area, the oil was discovered in the 1930s.
+Workers of Eureka Oil Field started moving into different surrounding neighborhoods, and a rail station has built.

-In 1935, the Shady Acres Civic Club was founded.
-The SACC was instrumental in petitioning for bus service and city postal services.
-They also deal with the nearby oil drillers on behalf of the community.
+The Shady Acres Civic Club was founded in 1935.
+The SACC was pursuing the petition for city postal services and bus service.
+They made deals with the close oil drillers on behalf of the entire community.

-Today, Shady Acres is an excellent neighborhood featuring a mix of old and new homes.
+Shady Acres is an exceptional neighborhood today, promoting a combination of old and new homes.

 Fun Things To Do Near Shady Acres Houston

-Residents also enjoy proximity to the White Oak Bayou Greenway, which offers a hike-and-bike trail.
-Trail winds south from Shady Acres to Stude Park (in Woodland Heights).
+Residents of Shady Acres enjoy the proximity to White Oak Bayou Greenway.
+It offers a hike-and-bike trail.
+The trail currents south from the neighborhood to Stude Park in Woodland Heights.
 Another neighborhood staple is Thursday bingo.
-The SPJST Lodge 88 hosts bingo nights on Thursdays and dance nights on two Saturdays monthly.
+The SPJST Lodge 88 is known for hosting bingo nights on Thursdays and dance nights on two Saturdays monthly.
 It situates at 1435 Beall street.

 There are two parks in Shady Acres.
 The Little Thicket Park and Wright-Bembry Park.
-Little Thicket Park on W 23rd Street is a 10.6-acre green space and a designated wildlife habitat.
-It was initially named Helberg Park, after the estate from which the land was from.
-After its renovation and subsequent renaming, the park features a walking trail and picnic areas.
+Little Thicket Park is an established wildlife habitat.
+It is a 10.6-acre green space situated on W 23rd street.
+It was initially named after the land and was previously called Helberg Park.
+The park features picnic areas and a walking trail after renovation.

-On the other hand, Wright-Bembry Park is also located on W 23rd Street.
-It was named after two school teachers, Lillie B. Wright and Nettie Bembry.
-Planned renovations will add walking trails to the park’s existing amenities.
-This will also include a tennis court and a playground area.
+Meanwhile, there's Wright-Bembry Park located on W 23rd street as well.
+The park was named after two school teachers, Lillie B. Wright and Nettie Bembry.
+After the planned renovations, it will add walking trails to the living amenities of the park.
+In addition to its amenities are a new playground and tennis court.